AurelianSpodarec/luavel.com/README.md

 ## <a name="table">Tables</a> AKA Array/Object
 The 'table' allows storing a collection of data under a single variable.
-Lua has one mechanism to represent data structure, and does not contain `classes`, `arrays` and `objects`.
+Lua has one mechanism to represent data structure, and does not contain `Class`, `Array` and `Object`.
 Every data structure is reprresented by `table`.

 The index starts at 1 instead of 0.